verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

       dumpInstance:
         storage:
           s3:
-             bucketName: < Object store bucket.
-This must exist as noted in pre-requisites section. >
+             bucketName: <The Object store bucket.
+See the prerequisites section.>
-             config: < Kubernetes secret name created in the pre-requisites section. >
+             config: <Kubernetes secret name.
+See the prerequisites section.>
              endpoint: < OCI S3 object store endpoint. >
-             prefix: < Prefix name.
-This folder will be auto created. >
+             prefix: <The prefix name.
+This folder will be automatically created.>
              profile: default
 EOF
 ```

 **NOTE:**
-- The `config` is `mysql-backup-secret` is the name of the secret which you created previously in the `keycloak` namespace.
+- The `config` value is `mysql-backup-secret`, which is the name of the secret that you created earlier in the `keycloak` namespace.
 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.
-- The `profile` is the profile for the security credentials as shown in the example files.
-In this case it is `default`.
+- The `profile` value is the profile for the security credentials.
+In this case, it is `default`.

 The following is an example of a `MySQLBackup` resource to initiate a MySQL backup: